wiera987/PDFComp/README.md

 In the 'Fit one page', the display of the PDF file changes according to the window size.
 In the 'Fit width', the display of the PDF file changes according to the horizontal size of the window.

-[PDFComp wiki](https://github.com/wiera987/PDFComp/wiki) also has some tips, so be sure to check it out.
+[How to use PDFComp](https://github.com/wiera987/PDFComp/wiki) also has some tips, so be sure to check it out.

 ## Development